 How would you rank Minecraft installations and why?

 1. PC 2.
 Xbox 3.WP 4.
 Android.
 PC version is the best, simply because I can play in multiplayer mode with my friends online.
 It also allows typing commands and cheats.
-And I have server of my own with my IP.
+And I have a server of my own with my IP.

 Who are your favorite characters and skins in Minecraft?